-Dr. Brown has taught a range of subjects including evolutionary ecology, parasitology, genetics, and currently serves as Assistant Professor at Texas Tech University, teaching topics in undergraduate microbiology, and higher level undergrad/graduate level genomics.
+Dr. Brown has taught a range of subjects including microbiomes, host-microbe genomics, bioinformatics, microbiology, evolutionary ecology, parasitology, genetics, and currently serves as Assistant Professor at Texas Tech University.

 In addition to academic activities (teaching, mentoring undergraduate researchers, supervising graduate students), we interact with farmers and get involved in presenting this work at every opportunity.
 We look forward to developing further connection with communities, schools, and the public — please contact me if you want to get involved or have an outreach idea for us.
 We also have openings in our lab — we welcome people from a wide range of backgrounds to join our team.